Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: PRELIMINARIES AND NOTATIONS

-The optimal policy $\pi^*$ is determined by the optimality criterion.
+The optimal policy $\pi^*$ is determined by the objective.
 A policy $\pi$ refers to a sequence of decision rules ($\pi_0, \pi_1, \cdots,\pi_{N-1}$).
-Different forms of decision rule are used in different situations, and here we focus on deterministic Markovian decision rules.
+Different types of decision rule are used in different situations, and here we focus on deterministic Markovian decision rules, which chooses an action $a \in A_x$ given the current state $x \in S$.